iffy/ppo/CONTRIBUTING.md

 You can also add a YAML file indicating how the program's output should be parsed in this format: `functests/cases/out-<programname>-<desc>.yml`

-# If you have even more time #
+And you can also add a YAML file indicating how the output should be normalized: `functests/cases/norm-<programname>-<desc>.yml`

-You can add a plugin to make `ppo` behave how you'd like.
+And you can add a plugin to make `ppo` behave how you'd like.
 Look at `ppo/parse_plugins/nmap.py` for an example.

 Make sure the tests pass: